MicrosoftLearning/PL-200-Power-Platform-Functional-Consultant/Instructions/Labs/LAB[PL-200]_M03L01_Forms.md

 ## Exercise 9 – Copy Outcome form

-In this exercise, you will be copying a form and setting security on the forms.
+In this exercise, you will be copying a form and implementing security on forms.

 ### Task 9.1 – Copy Outcome form